-The purpose of this Expansion Amendment Request is to assess the potential of existing charter school boards to produce high-quality student outcomes and function as highly effective, accountable, and transparent providers of public education as they add new students and demonstrate the capability and maturity to achieve at consistently high levels in all domains while continuing to scale their impact in their communities and in other communities across the state.
+The purpose of this Expansion Amendment Request is to assess the potential of existing charter school boards to produce high-quality student outcomes and function as highly effective, accountable, and transparent providers of public education as they add new students and demonstrate the capability and maturity to achieve at consistently high

-- 1. Please detail how this proposed expansion aligns to the current SPCSA Academic and Demographic Needs Assessment. - 2.
+- a.
+Please detail how this proposed expansion aligns to the current SPCSA Academic and Demographic Needs Assessment. - b.
 Please provide academic performance data broken down by subgroups.
 What is the school's assessment of its current work in preventing performance gaps?
 If gaps exist, how is the school working to ensure that these gaps are reduced?
-How will the school work to prevent gaps with expanded enrollment? - 3.
+How will the school work to prevent gaps with expanded enrollment? - c.
 Please provide an overview of discipline data, broken down by subgroup.
 What is the school's assessment of its current work in preventing disproportionate discipline practices?
 How will the school work to prevent disproportionate discipline practices with expanded enrollment?
 Please be sure to speak to the restorative justice practices implemented at the school.